QuantSK/AniLength/README.md

 ## AniLength 1.0

+## License
-## License: LGPL v3.0
+- LGPL v3.0

-AniLength is distributed 'as is'.
+- AniLength is distributed 'as is'.
 No warranty of any kind is expressed or implied.
 You use the program at your own risk.

 ## Dedendency